Gardening Tips

 July Garden Party 2024

 Join us for the July Garden Party!
-Wednesday, July 10th, 2024 from 5:00–8:00pm.
-Limited to 150 tickets.
-Order now!
-Live Jazz by Greg Brown and Friends, beer tasting with Throwback Brewery, wine, light appetizers, local art sale and fun folk!
-Don't miss this one!
+Wednesday, July 10th, 2024 from 5:00–8:00pm MEMBERS ONLY EVENT!
+(Become a member by clicking the 'Support Us' link above) Live Jazz by Greg Brown and Friends, beer tasting with Throwback Brewery, wine, light appetizers, local art...

 read more